ShevetAhim/old-site/README.rst

 Deployment
 ----------

 I'm using Codeship_ to deploy.
-Use the followin setup commands:
+Make sure to set the environment variable `PYENV_VERSION` to `3.6` through their web interface.
+Then, use the followin setup commands:

 .. code-block:: bash

-    # Replace default virtualenv with python3
-    rm -rf ${HOME}/.virtualenv
-    virtualenv -p $(which python3) "${HOME}/.virtualenv"
     pip install -r requirements.txt
     make get_plugins